Last Emperor of Western Xia: Reign

 He was a nephew of his predecessor Emperor Xianzong.
 Faced with the threat of the Mongols, Li Xian and his officials rallied around the capital Zhongxing, trying to use its large walls to hold off the Mongol cavalries.
 However, Zhongxing suffered from a massive earthquake, which resulted in pestilence and food shortage.
 In 1227, Li finally surrendered to the Mongol Empire.
 In August 1227, the Mongols killed Li Xian and his entire family out of fear that the Western Xia would rebel again over the death of Genghis Khan.
 His death marked the end of the Western Xia dynasty.

-After the fall of the Western Xia, the Mongol army discussed the massacre of the city, but finally, under the strong advice of the Mongol general Tsa Han (察罕), who was from Tangut, the people of Zhongxingfu were prevented from being massacred, and Tsa Han then went into the city to pacify the people and soldiers therein, so that the people left behind by the Western Xia could be preserved.
+After the fall of the Western Xia, the Mongol army discussed the massacre of the city, but finally, under the strong advice of the Mongol general Tsa Han (察罕), a Tangut, the people of Zhongxing were prevented from being massacred, and Tsa Han then went into the city to pacify the people and soldiers therein, so that the people left behind by the Western Xia could be preserved.